-Modern infrastructure is only as secure as its weakest dependency.
+This is the core vulnerability of modern infrastructure: you are only as secure as your weakest dependency.
 When attackers can't breach your perimeter directly, they compromise something you already trust and ride it straight into your environment.

 Key takeaways

-- Supply chain attacks bypass your perimeter by weaponizing what you already trust — packages, CI workflows, and plugins execute in your environment with full privileges, without a single phishing link.
+- Supply chain attacks bypass your perimeter by weaponizing trust.
+Packages, CI workflows, and plugins execute in your environment with full privileges.
+No phishing link required.
+The attacker becomes part of your normal build process.

-- Architecture is a stronger control than process — a system designed so that compromising one component yields nothing useful is fundamentally more resilient than one that relies on every control holding simultaneously.
+- Architecture beats process.
+A system designed so that compromising one component yields nothing useful is fundamentally more resilient than one that relies on every control holding simultaneously.
+Secrets should be encrypted, scoped, and rotated, not scattered across environment files and developer machines.

-- Defense requires continuous controls, not periodic ones — pinned dependencies, signed builds, SBOM tracking, scoped ephemeral tokens, and secrets rotation must run on every commit, not every quarter.
+- Defence requires continuous controls, not periodic audits.
+Pinned dependencies, signed builds, SBOM tracking, scoped ephemeral tokens, and secrets rotation must run on every commit, not every quarter.
+The attack window is measured in hours.
+Your response window must be faster.

 What is a supply chain attack